leafo/lapis/docs/database.md

 ## Establishing A Connection

 You'll need to configure Lapis so it can connect to the database.

+### PostgreSQL

 If you're using PostgreSQL create a `postgres` block in our <span class="for_moon">`config.moon`</span><span class="for_lua">`config.lua`</span>
 file.